-Cyber operations officers oversee both offensive and defensive cyberspace operations in support of the full range of military programs.
-Offensive operations involve the application of computer capabilities to target the capabilities of enemies and hostile adversaries.
+Cyber-operations officers oversee both offensive and defensive cyberspace operations in support of the full range of military programs.
+Offensive operations involve the application of computer power to target the capabilities of enemies and hostile adversaries.
 Defensive operations involve protecting data, networks, net-centric capabilities, and other designated systems.
 Some cyber officers focus on offensive or defensive operations, while others integrate the two to support military operations.Explore this career outside the military

 Cyber-operations officers work in offices or in command and control centers on land or aboard ships.

 What you can expect to experience while on the job

 Cyber-Operations Officers in the Military

 Military salaries include a lot more than just base pay.